JacobWylie/twitter-bot/README.md

 Want to make one for yourself?

-Clone repo and load modules
+Clone repo and install modules

 ```